-Admissions examines three specific academic criteria, along with the applicant's essay and one letter of recommendation to predict the student's probability of success.
-These include freshman student's academic course selection, his or her grade point average (G.P.A.), and the student's scores on either the S.A.T., A.C.T., or the T.O.E.F.L.
+Along with an applicant's essay and recommendation, Catawba College examines three specific academic criteria to determine an applicant's probability of success: academic course selection, high school grade point average (G.P.A.), and scores on either the S.A.T., A.C.T., or the T.O.E.F.L.
 Evidence of leadership, community service, and indicators of strong character are also taken into consideration in the selection process.